Sharon Finneran: 1964 Tokyo Olympics

-Sharon Evans Finneran (born February 4, 1946), also known by her married name Sharon Rittenhouse, is an American former competition swimmer, Olympic medalist, and former world record-holder in three events.
-She represented the United States as an 18-year-old at the 1964 Summer Olympics in Tokyo.
+Sharon represented the United States as an 18-year-old at the 1964 Summer Olympics in Tokyo.
 Finneran received a silver medal for her second-place finish in the women's 400-meter individual medley – completing an all-American sweep of the event with Donna de Varona and Martha Randall.
-In 1981 she was inducted into the International Swimming Hall of Fame.
+Randall, the third-place finisher was close on her heels, and it took a while to determine Sharon had earned a medal due to the close finish.
+Sharon was somewhat disappointed at first to take a silver in the 400-meter, as her 1962 record time in the event was significantly faster than the standing world record.